-As India and the US prepare to fix an unregulated world of cryptocurrencies, top Swedish financial and environment authorities have called for a European Union (EU)-wide ban on cryptocurrency mining, saying the consumer risks are significant as crypto assets are commonly used for criminal purposes such as money laundering, terrorist financing, and ransomware payments.
+As India and the US prepare to fix an unregulated world of cryptocurrencies, top Swedish financial and environmental authorities have called for a European Union (EU)-wide ban on cryptocurrency mining, saying the consumer risks are significant as crypto assets are commonly used for criminal purposes such as money laundering, terrorist financing, and ransomware payments.

 The most common method for producing crypto-assets requires enormous amounts of electricity and generates large CO2 emissions.